Anush79/VolunteerManagement/README.md

-# Patient Management Application
-### Introduction
-The Patient Management Application is designed to streamline the management of patient information within a healthcare facility.
-It offers tools for healthcare administrators and staff to efficiently manage patient records, view ward-specific data, and access hospital-wide statistics.

-### Product Description
-Patient Management:

-Users can add, edit, and delete patient records, view individual patient details, and list all patients.
-Patients must be associated with a ward.

-### Ward Management:

-Users can add, edit, and delete ward records, view individual ward details, and list all wards.
-Wards may include information like ward number, capacity, and specializations.

-### Hospital View:

-Users can view hospital-wide statistics, including the total number of patients, occupancy rate, average length of stay, and top-performing ward.
-Functional Requirements#
-Patient Management

-###  Add Patient

-Healthcare staff can add a new patient by providing the following information: patient's name, age, gender, medical history, contact information, and assigned ward.
-Patients must be assigned to a specific ward during the registration process.
-Edit Patient

-Healthcare staff can edit an existing patient's information.
-Editing includes updating patient's name, age, gender, medical history, contact information, and assigned ward.

-### Delete Patient

-Healthcare staff can delete a patient record from the system.
-#### View Patients

-Users can view a list of all patients in the hospital.
-Users can view the details of a specific patient, including their medical history and contact information.
-Ward Management

-#### Add Ward

-Healthcare administrators can add a new ward by providing information such as ward number, capacity, and specializations (e.g., pediatrics, surgery, ICU).

-#### Edit Ward

-Healthcare administrators can edit an existing ward's information.
-Editing includes updating ward number, capacity, and specializations.

-#### Delete Ward
-Healthcare administrators can delete a ward record from the system.

-####  View Wards
-Users can view a list of all wards in the hospital.
-Users can view the details of a specific ward, including its current occupancy and specialization.

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.

-You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)

-### Analyzing the Bundle Size

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

-### Making a Progressive Web App

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

-### Advanced Configuration

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)

-### Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+# Volunteer Management Application

+## Introduction

+The Volunteer Management Application is designed to simplify the process of recruiting, tracking, and engaging volunteers for various events and initiatives.
+It provides tools for organizers to efficiently manage volunteer records, create events, and access event and volunteer statistics.

+#### Product Description

+- Volunteer Management:

+- Users can add, edit, and delete volunteer records, view individual volunteer details, and list all volunteers.
+- Volunteers are associated with one or more events.
+  Event Management:

+- Users can add, edit, and delete event records, view individual event details, and list all events.
+- Events may include information like event name, date, location, description, and required volunteer roles.

+#### Event Summary View:

+Users can view a summary of a specific event, including the list of registered volunteers, volunteer roles, and event details.
+Volunteer Summary View:

+Users can view a summary of a specific volunteer, including their contact information, assigned events, and volunteer history.

+### Functional Requirements

+####Volunteer Management

+Add Volunteer

+Organizers can add a new volunteer by providing the following information: volunteer's name, contact information, skills, availability, and areas of interest.
+Volunteers must be assigned to one or more events during registration.
+Edit Volunteer

+Organizers can edit an existing volunteer's information.
+Editing includes updating a volunteer's name, contact information, skills, availability, and areas of interest.
+Delete Volunteer

+Organizers can delete a volunteer record from the system.
+View Volunteers

+Users can view a list of all registered volunteers.
+Users can view the details of a specific volunteer, including their skills, availability, and event history.
+Event Management

+Add Event

+Organizers can add a new event by providing information such as event name, date, location, description, and the required number of volunteers for each role.
+Edit Event

+Organizers can edit an existing event's information.
+Editing includes updating event name, date, location, description, and volunteer role requirements.
+Delete Event

+Organizers can delete an event record from the system.
+View Events

+Users can view a list of all upcoming events.
+Users can view the details of a specific event, including the list of registered volunteers and required volunteer roles.
+Event Summary View

+View Event Summary

+Users can view a summary of a specific event, which includes the list of registered volunteers, volunteer roles, and event details.
+Volunteer Summary View

+View Volunteer Summary

+Users can view a summary of a specific volunteer, which includes their contact information, assigned events, and volunteer history.